Linear Maps Between Vector Spaces: Additional Definitions and Properties of Linear Maps

 For the sake of simplicity of the formulations, we write the characteristic equation as,

-where and are real values.
+are real values.

 This cubic equation can have both real and complex roots.
 We consider only the real roots leading to real eigenvalues and eigenvectors of .